kbroman/knitr_knutshell/pages/figs_tables.md

 ---
 layout: page
 title: Figures and tables
+description: Figures and tables with knitr and R Markdown.
 ---

 Figures are really easy in KnitR.
 Tables are not quite so easy, but